RENATURED: Honeybees + Murano

 In March, 2013, I planted a garden for honeybees on an abandoned field in Murano, Italy.
 This was conceived as an ongoing project and it has flourished.
 The exhibition title was “DENATURED: Honeybees + Murano.”
 “DENATURED” was born of my concern for the worldwide environmental threat to the honeybee population and the increasing decline of handcrafted glassmaking in Murano, home to the distinctive art of Venice for seven centuries.
 Today we are losing 50 million honeybees a day.
 At the factory where I have worked since 1988, there were 75 glass masters, and today there are four.

-My project is to direct awareness toward the endangered honeybees and the glassmakers of Venice, these two fragile colonies of beauty.
+My project is to direct awareness toward the endangered honeybees and the glassmakers of Venice, two fragile colonies of beauty.
 The theme throughout my work is the fragility of life and the search for beauty.
 But I have come to realize that the entire food chain is under threat.
 This led me to research seed vaults.

 The largest in the world is the Svalbard Global Seed Vault.
-Opened in 2008 inside a frozen Norwegian mountain, it preserves more than 850,000 species of seeds, deposited there in case of a global disaster.
+Opened in 2008 inside a frozen Norwegian mountain, it preserves more than 856,000 species of seeds, deposited there in case of a global disaster.
 Like the honeybees and the artisans of Venice, seeds are fundamental to the fragile, increasingly threatened chain of life.
 This was my inspiration for "PROPAGATION: Bees + Seeds" for the 2017 Venice Biennale.